ungleich/cdist/docs/src/man1/cdist.rst

 COPYING
 -------
 Copyright \(C) 2011-2013 Nico Schottelius.
-Free use of this software is granted under the terms of the GNU General Public License version 3 (GPLv3).
+Free use of this software is granted under the terms of the GNU General Public License v3 or later (GPLv3+).